Operational Intent

 return conn, cur

 The replication=database DSN parameter is mandatory.
-Omission defaults to standard query mode and raises psycopg2.ProgrammingError: replication connections are not allowed.
+Omission defaults to standard query mode and raises psycopg2.ProgrammingError.
 Always verify slot state before invoking start_replication to avoid protocol desync.

 stateDiagram-v2 [*] --> BEGIN BEGIN --> RELATION: schema is new or changed BEGIN --> DML: relation already cached RELATION --> DML DML --> DML: INSERT / UPDATE / DELETE DML --> COMMIT COMMIT --> [*]: flush LSN advances